OS Menu9>

 Mutex in OS

-On this page we will discuss about what Mutex in an Operating System is and how it helps us .
-Mutex lock in OS provides code wise functionality for mutual exclusion.
+On this page, we will discuss what a Mutex is in an Operating System and how it helps us.
+Mutex lock in OS provides code wise functionality for mutual exclusion, which is essential in multi threaded environments.

 Mutex in Operating System